cartalyst/nested-sets/usage/basic.md

 ### Deleting a Node

 When deleting a node, you need to consider any children it has.
-Let's assume we have the following hierarchical directory structure (of countries and their states):
+Let's assume we have the following hierarchical menu structure (of countries and their states):

 	1. Argentina
 	2. Australia